Mini-Batch Covariance, Diffusion Limits, and Oracle Complexity in Stochastic Gradient Descent: A Sampling-Design Perspective: Discussion

 \subsection{Limitations and Future Work}

-Our sharpest statements use local linearization near a nondegenerate critical point.
-Extending the theory to genuinely nonconvex regimes requires controlling state-dependent curvature and noise and relating the intrinsic statistical geometry to metastability and basin transitions.

-When $d\gg n$ or models are overparameterized, Fisher/Godambe objects may be low-rank.
-A fully satisfactory theory in this regime should work intrinsically on identifiable manifolds (or with pseudoinverses/regularized metrics), and it should clarify how to define $d_{\eff}$ and stationarity when the geometry is degenerate.
+Our sharpest statements use local linearization near a nondegenerate critical point; extending to nonconvex regimes requires controlling state-dependent curvature and relating intrinsic geometry to metastability.
+When $d\gg n$, the identified covariance may be low-rank, and a satisfactory theory should work on identifiable manifolds with appropriate pseudoinverses.
+Finally, preconditioners (Gauss--Newton, KFAC) reshape both drift and noise geometry; a joint control theory co-designing contraction and diffusion---potentially under communication constraints---would connect information geometry to OR-style variance allocation at scale.

-\begin{remark}[Practical workaround for low-rank Fisher/Godambe] In the overparameterized regime where $\mathrm{rank}(F^\star)=r\ll d$, the projection $\Pi_{\theta^\star}$ onto the identifiable tangent space (Definition~\ref{def:projection_setup}) restricts all objects to an $r$-dimensional subspace.
-The theory then applies with $d$ replaced by $r$ throughout, and $d_{\eff}$ is computed from the $r$ nonzero eigenvalues of $F^\star$.
-In practice, this amounts to working in the span of the top eigenvectors of an empirical Fisher/Godambe estimate, which is a standard preprocessing step in natural-gradient and KFAC implementations. \end{remark}

-Methods such as Gauss--Newton, diagonal preconditioners, and KFAC reshape the drift and can also change the effective noise geometry through the induced mini-batch estimators.
-A joint control theory that treats drift contraction and diffusion covariance as co-designed objects would connect information geometry to OR-style variance-allocation at scale.

-In distributed settings, batch size trades off with communication and client heterogeneity.
-Incorporating these constraints into the covariance recursion and deriving optimal schedules under explicit communication budgets is a natural extension of the OR control formulation developed here.